Sanele Tshabalala

-Sanele Tshabalala (born 12 May 1998) is a South African professional soccer player who plays as a goalkeeper for Mamelodi Sundowns.
+Sanele Tshabalala (born 12 May 1998) is a South African professional soccer player who plays as a goalkeeper for Lamontville Golden Arrows.

 Born in Dobsonville, Tshabalala played youth football for Orlando Pirates and Bidvest Wits before joining Kaizer Chiefs's academy in 2018.
 He joined Moroka Swallows in 2019.
 He represented the South Africa under-20 team at the 2017 Africa U-20 Cup of Nations.